chris-greening/instascrape/.github/CONTRIBUTING.md

 - Becoming a maintainer

 ## We develop with GitHub
-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+Changes that have been accepted to `master` will also be uploaded to the instascrape PyPI package.

 ## We use the [GitHub flow](https://guides.github.com/introduction/flow/), so all code changes happen through pull requests
-Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://guides.github.com/introduction/flow/)).
+Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.